Updated: Oct 29, 2020

-Whatever fight he had, he used up is all I can think of.
-He battled til he couldn't anymore.
+Whatever fight he had, he used it up is all I can think of.
+He battled 'til he couldn't anymore.
 I have to believe that right now.

 A friend of his told me he thought of Ben as Superman and I agree- he was strong.
 Maybe too strong to ask for help.

 Now I have a broken heart and a lot of memories.
 A country song talks about a broken heart being a way to let more love in.